uweschmitt/emzed/website/tour.rst

    for i, t in enumerate(tables): t.store("feat%d.table" % i) !noexec
    tables = [ ms.loadTable("feat%d.table" % i) for i in range(3) ]

 The feature detector needs a few minutes depending on the power of your computer, we omitted the verbose output from *XCMS* [xcms]_ .
-We predefined a combination of parameters with the identifier ``tour`` in order to simplify the tour.
+We predefined a combination of parameters with the identifier ``tour`` in order to simplify the instructions.
 In general various parameters can be provided individually.
 For getting (a lot of) details use the *Python* help system

 .. pycon::
    help(batches.runCentwave) !noexec